Bugyei-Thomas/burrowed-bofs/README.md

 ## Cleanup

-To remove all installed extensions from your Sliver environment AND clean the repo:
+To remove all installed extensions from your Sliver environment:

 ```bash
 # Remove from Sliver